carloshlopez/catarse_pagosonline/README.md

     pagosonline_test,  pagosonline_key and pagosonline_account_id

-    pagosonline_test if true will be on test mode, false is production mode pagosonline_key you will find it in your pagosonline admin module pagosonline_account_id you'll get it from customer support
+    pagosonline_test if "1" will be on test mode pagosonline_key you will find it in your pagosonline admin module pagosonline_account_id you'll get it from customer support

 In Rails console, run this:

-    Configuration.create!(name: "pagosonline_test", value: true)
+    Configuration.create!(name: "pagosonline_test", value: "1")
     Configuration.create!(name: "pagosonline_key", value: "sdf4fs34442")
     Configuration.create!(name: "pagosonline_account_id", value: "2222")